 Physiotherapists are licensed to hurt you because that is what may be necessary to break the scar tissue, and psychotherapists may similarly have to take you into painful areas to exorcise any existing emotional damage.
 Yoga teachers are not trained to this degree so all we can do, or even should do, in our yoga practice is to work to the edges of the blockages.
 For some that will be all they actually do need; so assuming that this is the case, what can we do in yoga to help?

 Once again the answer is to play with your edges, but with enhanced awareness.
 Our basic emotions exist within us to provide protection, healing, and growth – they are not inherently bad, they are in fact, very necessary for a whole life well lived.
 But sometimes emotions are evoked unskilfully, and it is in these cases that we need to evaluate the raw experience of the emotion unemotionally, with dispassion.
-Let’s take a real life example:
+Let’s take a real-life example:

 One student recently noted when she went into Straddle (Dragonfly) pose during a Yin Yoga class that she experienced “a strong feeling of fear, desperately wanting to get out of the posture, wanting to scream like crazy, a pressure on my chest.”
-She had been practicing Yin Yoga for over a year so this sudden arising of fear was surprising, perplexing, and worrying.
+She had been practising Yin Yoga for over a year so this sudden arising of fear was surprising, perplexing, and worrying.
 What does it mean and what should she do?

 The Real Yoga

 First – realize that you are not the only one!
 Emotions will arise at some point in your yoga journey.
-That is quite natural when you consider that yoga works the full body, not just the physical tissues.
+That is quite natural when you consider that yoga works the full-body, not just the physical tissues.
 Next – consider the depth of the emotions and whether these feelings are limited only to your yoga practice or also arise at other times in life, because if they do, you may want to seek some professional assistance in determining what it means and how to work through the challenge.
 Finally – know that this is a wonderful opportunity to deepen your yoga practice, to go beyond the mere postures and into the depths of your own being.

-David Williams, one of the first two Americans to practice Ashtanga Yoga, once observed that the real yoga is what you can’t see.
+David Williams, one of the first two Americans to practice Ashtanga Yoga, once observed that real yoga is what you can’t see.
 He means that the real process of yoga unfolds beneath the obvious shapes that we contort our bodies into, it involves the breath and the way we pay attention to what is happening within.
 This is the invitation your strong emotional response is offering you.
 Rather than blindly or automatically reacting to the emotion, cultivate an attitude of acceptance and curiosity.
 Ask yourself what is really going on: “What is this?”

-Emotions and the Body
+Releasing Emotions and the Body

-Both the Indian yogis and the Daoist yogis in China noticed a correlation between particular emotions and certain areas of the body: fear is centered in the kidneys, anger in the liver, worry in the stomach, fright in the heart, and grief in the lungs.
+Both the Indian yogis and the Daoist yogis in China noticed a correlation between particular emotions and certain areas of the body: fear is centred in the kidneys, anger in the liver, worry in the stomach, fright in the heart, and grief in the lungs.
 These associations make a lot of intuitive sense, even to us Westerners: when we grieve, our lungs go into spasm (called crying); when we are frightened, suddenly our heart skips a beat (or we suffer a heart attack and become ‘frightened to death!’); when we fret, the rate of ulcers rises; when our liver becomes damaged, we may subject our loved ones to bouts of extreme rage (as most families of alcoholics are only too aware); and when we are afraid, our adrenal glands activate readying to run away or fight that which confronts us.
 Fortunately, we are also beneficiaries of positive emotions as well: the home for beauty is in the lungs, joy in the heart, creativity in the stomach, kindness in the liver, and wisdom in the kidneys.

 Poses in yoga work the body both physically and energetically, stimulating the meridian lines that correspond to the major organs of the body, and sometimes eliciting strong emotional responses.
-In the example of the woman who experienced fear while she was in Straddle Pose: she may have created a deep stress along the inner thighs, the adductor muscle group, through which the liver and kidney meridians run.
+In the example of the woman who experienced fear while she was in Straddle Pose: she may have created deep stress along the inner thighs, the adductor muscle group, through which the liver and kidney meridians run.
 This stress may be sufficient to trigger an emotional response if there is some blockage psychically or emotionally in the pertaining organs of the liver and kidneys.